leothorp/fullstack-typescript-starter/README.md

 Project boilerplate for a full-stack TypeScript monorepo.

-### Features
+## Features

 - End-to-end technology choices and configuration for a typical CRUD app, aimed at maximizing iteration speed and developer experience.
 The repo implements a bare-bones note-taking app to give some examples for common patterns (UI state, DB interactions, API calls, etc).

-- Fully configured for production deployment of frontend, backend, and Postgres DB on [Render](https://render.com) (see `render.yaml`).
-Demo deployment with this configuration here: https://fullstack-ts-client.onrender.com (Free-tier server will be slow to respond on the initial request.)
+- Infrastructure-as-Code config for deployment of frontend, backend, and Postgres DB on [Render](https://render.com) (see `render.yaml`).
+Demo deployment with this configuration here: https://fullstack-ts-client.onrender.com (the free-tier server will be slow to respond on the initial request.)

 - Basic user account functionality.
 Authentication via Google Sign In, authorization against the API via JSON web tokens.
 Note that while the implementation of JWT authorization here may be a technically functional starting point, it is not production-grade as-is.
 Use at your own risk.

-- Scripts to automate common development workflows.
+- Scripts for common dev workflows.
 (See the "Dev Scripts" section below.)

+## Starting a project with this template

+Click "Use This Template" near the top of this repo's Github page to create your own copy.
+Continue from there with the "Local Development Setup" section below.

-### Technologies
+## Technologies Used

-Selection rationale and documentation links are included below.
+Selection rationale and documentation links for the key technologies are below.
 In general, the goal here is to optimize for development speed- with rock-solid stability or scalabilty being secondary (though not completely abandoned) as priorities.

 - [TypeScript](https://www.typescriptlang.org/docs/)